 Expanding Food Assistance to Military Families

 Susan successfully fought to extend survivor benefits for 63,000 military widows in the National Defense Authorization Act for Fiscal Year 2018.
-These
+These widows will receive approximately $2.8 billion in benefits over the next ten years.
+These benefits were set to expire.

 Military Family Leave